Episode 58

 Speaker:

-You didn't gain the weight because of high fructose corn
+message is this.
+You didn't gain the weight

 Speaker: